Your Questions Answered

 (See the answer above about buying laptops if you can afford that route).

 We donate the laptop to you in good faith, but if it goes wrong soon after you receive it we are very sorry.
-But do let us know on the general contact form if you are having issues after delivery.
-If we can help we will.

 If I donate money who is it going to?